 Slip Slip Purl Pass (s2pp)

-A Slip Slip Purl Pass (s2pp) creates a centered double decrease, which means that it decreases two stitches and that it leans neither right nor left but, rather, stands straight up and down.
-It’s a wonderful detail, with its neatly pronounced ridge of knit stitches on right side of the fabric.
+A Slip Slip Purl Pass (s2pp) creates a centered double decrease, which means that it decreases your stitch count by two stitches and that it leans neither right nor left, but rather stands straight up and down.
+A common use of the s2pp is to align them over subsequent rows to create a neatly pronounced ridge of knit stitches on right side of the fabric.
+You work this decrease with the purl-side of the fabric facing you, and although there are a handful of steps for this technique, they’re all super easy!
+Here’s our Slip Slip Purl Pass Tutorial, where we show you how we do it…

 I’m knitting a sweater in reverse stockingette, but doing so inside out so I can knit rather than purl.
 Is there a way to do this backwards from the knit side, so this effect appears on the “back” purl side?